balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/schemaCreation.md

 This process can be run from any point in the viewmodel structure.
 Our favorite button is the Map All Viewmodels which generates all viewmodels.

-## Standardization
+## Standardisation

 Every type of element is always added in exactly the same way.
 Inline child property types such as Nested Content has given us great possibilities but is also open to different interpretation by different developers and over time.
-By removing this human element we have found that we have improved the quality of our Umbraco sites by standardizing how everything is created.
+By removing this human element we have found that we have improved the quality of our Umbraco sites by standardising how everything is created.

 ## Mappings